-In 2013, I was awarded a three-year grant by the EU Vice Chancellor Scholarship for Research Excellence to undertake my doctoral studies at the University of Nottingham.
+In 2013, I was awarded a three-year grant by the EU Vice-Chancellor Scholarship for Research Excellence to undertake my doctoral studies at the University of Nottingham.
 My PhD focused on the prevalence, risk factors, attitudes and impacts associated with chronic helminthiases in cattle in England and Wales.
 This multidisciplinary project considered both the epidemiology of worm infections and broader societal and cultural factors to offer a comprehensive analysis of how the system of cattle worm control operates in the UK.
-The research draw on epidemiology, statistical modelling and on different areas of the social sciences, especially epistemology, sociology and the governance of farmed animal health.
+The research drew on epidemiology, statistical modelling and on different areas of the social sciences, especially epistemology, sociology and the governance of farmed animal health.